Information for Prospective Students/Postdocs

 Graduate students will: join and expand research in the Hotchkiss Lab exploring how land-water interactions, hydrology, climate, and aquatic ecosystem processes (primary production, carbon metabolism, nutrient cycling, food web dynamics) shape the transport, transformations, and fates of carbon and nutrients in streams, wetlands, rivers, lakes, and fluvial networks.
 More information about ongoing research can be found on this website.
 Graduate students conduct independent research, in collaboration with Dr. Hotchkiss, while engaging with undergraduate mentoring and broader research collaborations.
 In addition to working with others in the lab, members of the Hotchkiss Lab benefit from interacting with students, faculty, and other science professionals within and outside the Department of Biological Sciences: all graduate students will be active members of the multi-lab Stream Team; Ph.D. students may choose to join the interdisciplinary Interfaces of Global Change Program; and all students are welcome to engage with other programs that are well-aligned with their professional development and future career goals (e.g., Cross-Boundaries Biogeosciences, Emerge, Center for Communicating Science, Preparing the Future Professoriate).

-Successful applicants will: want to learn about water quality and how freshwater ecosystems function through scientific research and scholarship (e.g., develop knowledge and skills related to ecosystem ecology, biogeochemistry, and/or ecohydrology); have research and scientific writing experience through previous employment and/or education; and be able to work both independently and collaboratively.
+Successful applicants will: want to learn about water quality and how freshwater ecosystems function through scientific research and scholarship (e.g., develop knowledge and skills related to ecosystem ecology, biogeochemistry, and/or ecohydrology); have research and scientific writing experience through previous employment and/or education; be a self-motivated learner; and be able to work both independently and collaboratively.
 Candidates with strong quantitative skills or who are interested in developing new quantitate skills are especially encouraged to apply.
 In most cases, Ph.D. applicants should have the equivalent of a M.Sc. from a graduate program in the United States (a 2-3 year program with a research thesis), but exceptions with significant research and publication experience in a related field will be considered.

 If interested in joining the lab: Before submitting an official application to the Graduate School (see timeline below), applicants should email Dr. Hotchkiss a CV or resume and a "letter of interest" - a short letter describing your research interests and experience (please consider including non-science work experience too - all sorts of jobs provide experience with skills that you will use in grad school), future goals, and why you are interested in joining the Hotchkiss Lab.
 Include whether you are interested in pursuing a M.S. and/or Ph.D. and your preferred start date.
 Prospective students who are eligible and interested in applying for a National Science Foundation Graduate Research Fellowship or a Global Change Center Diversity Fellowship are encouraged to contact Dr. Hotchkiss prior to submitting their application.
 Please email any questions and letters of interest to ehotchkiss[at]vt.edu.